Difference Between Operator Overloading & Function Overloading

 Sometimes, people often get confused with method overloading and method overriding.
 The latter is a completely different feature in polymorphism.

-Overloading occurs when multiple methods in one class have the same name, but different parameters.
-Overriding occurs when there are two methods with the same method name and parameters.
-One of those methods is in the parent class, whereas the other is in the child class.
+Overloading occurs when multiple methods in one class have the same name but different parameters.
+Overriding occurs when a subclass provides a different implementation for a method that is already defined in its parent class, having the same method name and parameters.

 Conclusion

 I hope you got a clear idea about operator overloading and function overloading.
-Check out this article to understand the difference between method overloading and method overriding.
+Check out this article to further explore the concept of polymorphism in Python.

 Happy coding!